Maradi Region

-The Region of Maradi is one of seven Region of Niger.
+The Region of Maradi is one of seven regions of Niger.
 It is located in south-central Niger, east of the Region of Tahoua, west of Zinder, and north of the Nigerian city of Katsina.
-The administrative centre is at Maradi.
-The population of the Region is predominantly Hausa.
+The administrative centre is at Maradi, with the population of the Region being predominantly Hausa.

 History

-In 2021, a large gold mine collapse in the region killed 18 miners.
+In 2021, a large gold mine collapsed in the region, killing 18 miners.

 Geography

-Maradi borders Agadez Region to the north, Zinder Region to the east, Nigeria to the south (specifically the states of Katsina, Zamfara and Sokoto), and Tahoua Region to the west.
+Maradi borders Agadez Region to the north, Zinder Region to the east, Nigeria to the south (specifically the states of Katsina, Zamfara, and Sokoto), and Tahoua Region to the west.
 Most of the 35,100 km² of land is classified as "Sahel", though the northern parts merge into the Sahara desert, and the very southern edges along the border with Nigeria get almost 600 mm a year in average rainfall, with some areas receiving as much as 650–700 mm in better years.
-Lake Madarounfa lies to the south of Maradi, into which flow the seasonal Goulbi N'Gabi and Goulbi N'Maradi rivers.
+Lake Madarounfa lies south of Maradi, into which the seasonal Goulbi N'Gabi and Goulbi N'Maradi rivers flow.